InfamousLight/homeworklel/readme.md

 3) php7.0-fpm start

-4) find nginx.conf changes sendfile off
+4) find nginx.conf change sendfile off

 This runs on nginx using PHP7 with dockerfiles